harlyq/aframe-spe-particles-component/README.md

 On Firefox when using a single particle with an infinite duration emitter, the particle may disappear

 If the **duration** is the same as **maxAge**, then particles may be emitted at the end of the duration

+If a **texture** is not provided then a 1x1 white texture will be used